-This bill would establish the Local Control Affordable Housing Act to require the Department of Finance, on or before \\\\\\ and on or before the same date each year thereafter, to determine the state General Fund savings for the fiscal year as a result of the dissolution of redevelopment agencies.
-The bill would provide that, upon appropriation, 50% of that amount amount or \$1,000,000,000, whichever is greater, be allocated to the Department of Housing and Community Development to provide funding to local agencies for housing-purposes. purposes, except as specified.
-The bill would require the Department of Housing and Community Development to create an equitable funding formula, which shall be geographically balanced and shall take into account factors of need including, but not limited to, poverty rates and lack of supply of affordable housing for persons of low and moderate incomes in local jurisdictions.
+This bill would establish the Local Control Affordable Housing Act to require the Department of Finance, on or before and on or before the same date each year thereafter, to determine the state General Fund savings for the fiscal year as a result of the dissolution of redevelopment agencies.
+The bill would provide that, upon appropriation, 50% of that amount or \$1,000,000,000, whichever is greater, less, be allocated to the Department of Housing and Community Development to provide funding Development.
+The bill would require the department to retain $\frac{1}{2}$ of these funds for state level programs and to provide the other $\frac{1}{2}$ to local agencies for housing purposes, except as specified.
+The bill would require the Department of Housing and Community Development to create an equitable funding formula, formula for funding distributed to local agencies, which shall the bill would require to be geographically balanced and shall take into account factors of need including, but not limited to, poverty rates and lack of supply of affordable housing for persons of low and moderate incomes in local jurisdictions.
 The bill would also specify the housing purposes for which those funds may be used.